edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 Please refer to [edgex-config-provider](https://github.com/canonical/edgex-config-provider), for an example.

 #### Config overrides
-!!! edgey "EdgeX 2.2 - app options"
+???
+Tip "EdgeX snap options scheme"
-    This version of EdgeX snaps introduce a new scheme for the snap configuration options:
+    Since EdgeX v2.2, the snaps use the following scheme for the snap configuration options:
     ```
     apps.<app>.<type>.<key>
     ```